Equivariant localization and completion in cyclic homology and derived loop spaces: An Atiyah-Segal completion theorem for periodic cyclic homology

 It remains to prove Theorem \ref{FormalUni}.
 Central to our proof will be to use the fact that the map is a pro-graded isomorphism; the following lemma establishes a general situation when this is true.
 Let us first clarify what we mean by a pro-graded isomorphism, and why this notion is necessary.

-\begin{defn} A \emph{pro-graded chain complex} $V$ is an object of $\Pro(\QCoh(B\G_m))$; that is, it is a filtered limit of graded vector spaces\footnote{By Proposition 1.1.3.6 of \cite{Lu:HA}, this category is stable.}.
-Letting $\mathcal{L}_n$ denote the weight $n$ twisting one-dimensional $\G_m$-representation, the \emph{$n$th homogeneous part} functor is given by
+\begin{defn} A \emph{pro-graded chain complex} $V$ is an object of $\Pro(\QCoh(B\G_m))$; that is, it is a filtered limit of graded chain complexes\footnote{By Proposition 1.1.3.6 of \cite{Lu:HA}, this category is stable.}.
+Letting $\mathcal{L}_n$ denote the weight $n$ twisted one-dimensional $\G_m$-representation, the \emph{$n$th homogeneous part} functor is given by

 where the functor

 is the functor induced on pro-completions from $\Gamma(B\G_m, -): \QCoh(B\G_m) \rightarrow \QCoh(\pt)$ and the functor

 takes a limit diagram and evaluates it in $\cat{Vect}_k$ (which has all limits); it is right adjoint to the inclusion.
 The \emph{underlying chain complex} is given by